🌐 Network Fix

-Seeing "WiFi Connected But No Internet" means your device is connected to WiFi but cannot access the internet.
+Seeing "WiFi Connected But No Internet" usually means your device is connected to your wireless network, but cannot actually access the internet.

 What This Error Means